A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

-The current calculations have been employed with a scalar, $0+1$-dimensional.
-In the next example, the 0D system (\ref{harmoincOscillator:EOM1}) is extended to the $1+1$-dimensional case.
-The scalar value $\phi(t)$ is now replaced by a scalar field $\phi(x,t)$ with the equation of motion of a potential-free wave-equation with a stochastic force and damping:
+The previous calculations in this work have dealt with a simple harmonic oscillator.
+In the next example, the scalar system (\ref{harmoincOscillator:EOM1}) is advanced to a $1+1$-dimensional case with a spatially extended field.
+The position coordinate of the oscillator, $x(t)$, is now generalized to a scalar field $\phi(x,t)$.
+The equation of motion of a potential-free Klein-Gordon equation with a stochastic force and damping is given by

 The stochastic force is the $1+1$-dimensional extension of the Gaussian white noise $\langle \xi(x,t) \xi(x', t')\rangle = \delta(x-x') \delta(t-t')$.
 The stochastic process (\ref{eom:Langevin1D}) is simulated as a reference system.
-In comparison, in our simulation the field $\phi(x,t)$ is propagated with the disturbance free equations of motion, the stochastic force and damping are simulated analogously like in the \mbox{$0+1$-dimensional} example.
-Because of the additional dimension of the system, we could model a momentum exchange $\Delta P$, as given in (\ref{theory:interactionProbability}).
-We neglect this term because the original Langevin-equation does not model this term either.
+In comparison, in our simulation the field $\phi(x,t)$ is propagated with the disturbance-free equations of motion.
+The stochastic force and damping are simulated analogously as in the (0+1)-dimensional example.
+Because of the additional spatial dimension of the system, we could model a momentum exchange $\Delta P$, as given in (\ref{theory:interactionProbability}).
+We neglect this term because the original Langevin-equation does not have this term either.
 However, the last example in this paper will address this issue.

+In the previous example of the simple oscillator, the change of the oscillator's position $\Delta x$ could be calculated with the analytic relation (\ref{eq:changeEnergyScalar}), which included both the kick from the energy exchange and the propagation by the equation of motion.
+Such an analytic relation can not be found anymore in this example because the spatial extent of the system and the interaction region leads to a complex dependency of the energy equation (\ref{eq:theory:FieldManipulationEnergy}), requiring a numerical solution of the problem.
+The numerical problem decomposes in finding a solution for the kick by the change of energy and then for propagating the newly found field-configuration with the equation of motion.
+Additionally, the change of the field $\Delta \phi(\bvec x)$ has to be parameterized, as many possible solutions could be found for eq. (\ref{eq:theory:FieldManipulationEnergy}) for systems with a spatial extend.
+In this example a one-dimensional form of the Gaussian parameterization (\ref{eq:parameterization:gauss3D}) has been chosen.